 Landlocked lagoon vs calving by the sea

-When a glacier lagoon is landlocked, like at the Sólheimajökull glacier where we do our shorter glacier hikes, the ice that calves off the front of the glacier will often become static.
+When a glacier lagoon is landlocked, like at the Sólheimajökull glacier where we do our shorter glacier hikes (on private tours), the ice that calves off the front of the glacier will often become static.
 This is because there is very little movement in the stagnant lagoon.
 This in turn allows dirt, pollution and a ‘sun crust’ to form on top of the icebergs.
 After a few months, if they haven’t melted away completely, they will barely look like icebergs at all.

 On the flip side, when the edge of a glacier is calving into the sea, like in Greenland or Antarctica, there is a lot of movement and turbulence.
 The icebergs crash off of each other and flip over.
 This is a spectacular sight if you’re lucky enough to see it right after it calves.
 However, the icebergs inevitably float off into the ocean soon after.

 The Jökulsárlón glacier lagoon & Diamond Beach get the best of both worlds.
 It acts like a landlocked lagoon, allowing uncountable icebergs to build up.
 But it is also dictated by the tides of the sea, meaning the icebergs flow and crash and break and swirl, keeping them pristine and blue for much longer.

 This is because there is a narrow river at the base of the lagoon that is deep enough to allow sea water in and out throughout the day.
 This creates a tidal flow that sucks the icebergs towards the mouth of the glacier as the tide goes out, where they will inevitably get stuck, and then pushes them back into the lagoon as the tide rises.
 This constant dance is something to behold.

 This is the reason why Jökulsárlón glacier lagoon is so beautiful compared to the others, the constant movement.

 But wait, what about the Diamond Beach?